Planet

 Methods of money laundering using cryptocurrencies

 With the growing interest in digital assets in the UAE, including Dubai, malicious actors have begun actively using cryptocurrencies for money laundering.
-One of the common methods remains “layering” — repeatedly transferring funds through various crypto wallets to conceal their origin.
+A popular method is “layering”, which involves repeatedly transferring funds through various crypto wallets to conceal their origin.
 Such a scheme complicates the tracking of the transaction chain.

-Additionally, so-called cryptomixers (tumblers) are used — services that “mix” funds, blurring their connection to the original source.
+Additionally, so-called cryptomixers (tumblers) are used, which “mix” funds and blur their connection to the source.
 Some criminals also use decentralised exchanges (DEX), which often do not fall under strict regulatory oversight, for anonymous cryptocurrency exchanges and the withdrawal of “cleaned” assets.

 The authorities of the UAE, including the Dubai Financial Services Authority (DFSA) and the Central Bank, have tightened control over operations with digital assets.
-Blockchain analysis tools aimed at increasing the transparency of crypto transactions and combating money laundering are being implemented more actively.
+As such, authorities are actively implementing blockchain analysis tools to increase the transparency of crypto transactions and combat money laundering.

-Important: participation in crypto fraud or money laundering in the UAE entails severe sanctions, including prison sentences.
+Important: Involvement in crypto fraud, wire fraud, or money laundering in the UAE entails severe sanctions, including prison sentences.
 In case of suspicion or accusation, contact a financial crimes lawyer in Dubai.

 SIM card fraud in Dubai